Bridge Street Town Centre

-Bridge Street Town Centre is a lifestyle center shopping center in Huntsville, Alabama, developed by O&S Holdings and designed by TSArchitects, both of Los Angeles.
+Bridge Street Town Centre is a lifestyle center in Huntsville, Alabama, developed by O&S Holdings and designed by TSArchitects, both of Los Angeles.
 The center is located in Cummings Research Park at the intersection of Old Madison Pike, Interstate 565, and Research Park Boulevard (Alabama State Route 255).

 Bridge Street includes 550000 sqft of retail space featuring a Cinemark movie theater and 80 shops and restaurants as well as a one six-story, 140000 sqft Class A office space building, and an eleven-story, 232 room Westin Hotel and a 150-room Element by Westin hotel.
 The center used to feature a 10 acre lake, but need for a department store anchor pad and leakage problems caused most of it to be filled in.
 A 5 acre lake remains.

 The retail portion of the mixed-use project opened on November 1, 2007.
 The Westin became the first in Alabama when it opened in Spring of 2008.